Javad-Taheri/NetworkTimeUtility/README.md

 # Network Time Utility
 Network Time Utility is a simple Network Time Protocol (NTP) client application.
 You can use it to check NTP server and synchronize the local system time.
-This application is free and portable that no requiring installation and it does not writes any thing to the host system.
+This application is free and portable that not requiring installation and it does not writes any thing to the host system.

 ### Download
 Download the latest version from the "Releases" (../../releases) section.